Ekkehard-Schulze/indoor-climate-logger/README.md

 **you need**

  - to install the required **Adafruit Blinka** packages using _pip install -r CPython-requirements.txt_.
-  Except you only want to use One-Wire on the RaspberryPi, which does not require an additional driver.
+  Except you only want to use One-Wire on a RaspberryPi, which does not require an additional driver.

 - edit the user setting either in the head of _indoor-climate-logger.py_, or, alternatively, in the optional script user_settings.template.py, which then must be saved as user_settings.py.
 Attention: If _user_settings.py_